-The situation raises the question of whether extroverts are by nature better negotiators than introverts.
+Are extroverts by nature better negotiators than introverts?
+Or are they at a disadvantage in negotiation?
 As we’ll see, the answer is far from decided.
 However, we all have clear opportunities to build on our own strengths and learn from those of others.

 Quiet, loud, and somewhere in between

 Introversion is a personality trait marked by a desire to think through ideas without interruption and a preference for working alone.
 Though shy people are more likely to be introverts than extroverts, introverts can be highly confident and skilled public speakers, like Obama.
 But because introverts generally prefer to be well prepared when speaking to others, unexpected displays of emotion can rattle them, as they may not know how to respond, writes Kelly Lynn Anders in an article in the Oklahoma City University Law Review on training introverted mediators to use extroverted techniques.

 By contrast, extroverts generally formulate ideas and opinions in conversation with others, prefer to work in groups, and have a high tolerance for distraction, according to Anders.
 They tend to come alive in the presence of others and to respond skillfully to others’ emotions; they may also experience others’ feelings more deeply than introverts do.

 There’s a wide spectrum between being socially withdrawn and being the life of the party, yet most of us are aware of leaning toward either introversion or extroversion.
 For simplicity’s sake, we focus here on the two distinct types rather than on the shades of gray between them.